SarahSexton/NodevemberMS/README.md

 - .gitignore

 #### Files needed for Azure
 It's a very basic Node app.
-The following files are needed to deploy your Node application to Azure.
+The following files are needed to deploy your Node application to Azure:

 * **packages.json** - External packages needed by this application.
 The Azure environment will use this file to 'npm install' the packages listed in this file.